Tallawong, New South Wales

-Tallawong is a suburb of Blacktown in the state of New South Wales, Australia.
+Tallawong is a suburb of Sydney in the state of New South Wales, Australia.
 Tallawong is in north-west Greater Sydney Area in the local government area of Blacktown.
 It is named after the metro station located within its boundaries, which opened in May 2019.
-Tallawong is a Darug word meaning apple gum tree.
+Tallawong is a Dharug word meaning apple gum tree.

 History

 The majority of the suburb used to be part of Schofields.
 However, Tallawong station in the southeast is located in what used to be part of Rouse Hill.
 Until the creation of the suburb of Tallawong, there were two metro stations within the suburb of Rouse Hill, the other being Rouse Hill station.

 Tallawong was gazetted on 6 November 2020.

+Tallawong Public School will be open in 2025 at 24 Macquarie Road, Rouse Hill.
+While planning continues for the primary school, Tallawong Public School will temporarily be located on the grounds of Riverstone Public School.

 Transport

-Tallawong metro station, opened in May 2019, is located in the southeast portion of the suburb between Tallawong Road and Cudgegong Road.
-It is the terminus of the Metro North West Line which provides high frequency rail services to Chatswood.
+Tallawong railway station, opened in May 2019, is located in the southeast portion of the suburb between Tallawong Road and Cudgegong Road.
+It is the terminus of the Metro North West & Bankstown Line which provides high frequency rail services to Sydenham.

 Bus stops are located outside the metro station on Implexa Parade.
-They are serviced by Busways routes 732, 742, 747 and 751 to Rouse Hil, Marsden Park, Riverstone and Blacktown and Hillsbus night route 607N to Queen Victoria Building in the City.
+They are serviced by Busways routes 732 to Rouse Hill, 742 and 748 to Marsden Park, 747 to Riverstone.
 Nightride bus route N92 operates between Tallawong and Sydney central business district outside metro operation hours.